sert121/Code-CoT-COMP-550/README.md

-## Code Repository for Code-COT: Does Adapting Chain-of-Thought Help with Code Generation? |  COMP-550 Project (Fall 2023)
+## Code Repository for Code-COT: Does Adapting Chain-of-Thought Help with Code Generation?

 1. Installation:
 ```bash